What Elon Musk’s Twitter acquisition means for the midterm elections

 Neither Elon Musk nor a spokesperson for Twitter immediately responded to a request for comment.

-Here’s what Elon Musk’s takeover could mean for Twitter's impact on the midterm elections:
+Here’s what Elon Musk's takeover of Twitter could mean for the midterm elections:

 Content moderation and high-profile account reinstatement

-Musk, an avowed proponent of free speech, spoke in recent months of a desire to permit nearly all legal forms of speech and allow the return of suspended users like Trump.
+Musk, an avowed proponent of free speech, spoke in recent months of a desire to permit nearly all legal forms of speech and allow the return of suspended users like former President Donald Trump.
 Such moves could dramatically alter the discourse on Twitter, experts previously told ABC News.

 Lately, however, Musk has walked back some of those comments.
 In a public letter to Twitter advertisers last week, Musk said the platform “must be warm and welcoming to all.”
 Soon after the acquisition, Musk announced that no major decisions on policing of the site would be made until the formation of a content moderation council.